KayvanShah1/usc-dsci560-dspp-sp24/README.md

 Happy learning!

+> [!CAUTION]
+> Please note that this repository serves as a reference guide and should be utilized as a tool for learning and comprehension.
+It's paramount to refrain from engaging in any activities associated with plagiarism.
+Embrace the wealth of knowledge herein to enhance your understanding and augment your skill set in the field of Data Engineering.

 ## Table of contents
+### Labs
 |  Lab  |  Topic Covered |
 |-------|--------------------------|
 | [Lab 1](/lab1/) | Web Scraping Stock Market Indicators and Latest News from CNBC World |